Synchroneyes/gameserver-discord-aws-mc/README.md

 # Project Documentation
 ## Overview
-This documentation provides an overview of the "mineralcontest-discord-server-provider" project and its components.
+This documentation provides an overview of the "gameserver-discord-aws-mc" project and its components.
 It includes information on how to set up and use the project, as well as details on the technologies and tools used.

 ## Table of Contents
 - [Overview](#overview)